Summer Internships for Undergraduates

 In addition, there is the possibility to have ECTS assigned for the contribution done within the URI program.
 For two months in the lab, 6 ECTS are credited and 9 ECTS for 3 months.
-This applies only for stays at the University of Fribourg (not possible at ETHZ or EPFL).
+This applies only for stays at the University of Fribourg (not possible at ETHZ, EPFL, CSEM or Empa).

 How long are the research stays?

 Research stays last at least 8 weeks and have a maximum duration of 12 weeks in the period from June 15 to September 15, 2024.